zq1412/Streamlit-LSTM-Stock-Prediction/README.md

 ### 3. Final_model.ipynb
 This is the code to get a better understanding of the machine learning going on in the application.

-### 4. Final Report.pdf
-This is a paper to better understand the purpose of the application and to learn about the application in more detail.

 ## Running the Application
 1. Clone repository
 2. Open final_app.py